geoffreylitt/convivial-paper/paper.md

 <video width="100%" controls="controls" preload="auto" muted="muted" src="media/datepicker.mp4#t=0.1" muted playsinline controls class>
 </video>

-Custom UIs enable people to use a consistent UI to enter common types of data across the web.
-They also allow a user to access their own private data as part of a web interface, without needing to expose it to the website server.

-Overall, the interactive data table offers a computational model that presents a surprisingly large range of useful possibilities for end user modification of websites, while also remaining familiar and easy to use.
-Here we’ve presented just a few of these possibilities.
+Here we’ve presented just a few possibilities for how to use Wildcard, but we think the interactive data table offers a flexible computational model that can also support a wide range of other useful modifications, all while remaining familiar and easy to use.

 # System Architecture